 Mizzou Optical and Mizzou Optical East, our full-service retail optical store, both sell low vision aids for our patients.
-Each is conveniently located within Mason Eye Institute and Mason Eye Institute East.
+Each is conveniently located within Mason Eye Clinic locations at University Hospital and on Keene Street, respectively.

 If low vision is interfering with your life, schedule a low vision exam today.
 We can help you stay independent and continue to do the things you enjoy.